 William Jewell College requires a minimum of 124 semester hours to complete a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.

 William Jewell College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|